SummaryRead the full fact sheet

 - Professional credentials and experience are vital, but it helps to rate personality high on your list of priorities too, since you may be spending a lot of time with this person.

-People use personal trainers to assist them reach their individual health and fitness goals.
+People use to assist them reach their individual health and fitness goals.
 A personal trainer will tailor an exercise program to meet your goals and personal health needs, teach you the best way to exercise and motivate yourself.

 While professional credentials and experience are vital, it helps to rate personality and communication high on your list of priorities as well.
 You may be spending a lot of time with this person.